mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/tunnel-cli/index.md

 Provide the value of `${socks_proxy}` as the SOCKS5 proxy to your client.

-For example, since `curl` supports SOCKS5 proxies, the webserver started above can be accessed from the management cluster by adding the SOCKS5 proxy to the `curl` command.
-After setting `nginx_endpoint` to the Nginx service endpoint, on the management cluster run:
+For example, since `curl` supports SOCKS5 proxies, the managed service started above can be accessed from the management cluster by adding the SOCKS5 proxy to the `curl` command.
+After setting `service_endpoint` to the service endpoint, on the management cluster run:
 ```shell
 cat > curl.yaml <<EOF
 apiVersion: batch/v1